 Leadership Sangha

-Anjali Sawhney (she/her/s) is a Certified Integral Life Coach from New Ventures West in San Francisco, 2006 and a trained international Leadership Embodiment Teacher (somatic coaching based on Aikido & Mindfulness), 2011.
-Anjali has coached & led somatics & mindfulness workshops in the movement, non-profit, corporate, and educational sectors including here at the East Bay Meditation Center as well as the Richmond Community Foundation, California Endowment, Dream Corps, & UCSF.
-She is also on the facilitation teaching team at Strozzi Institute (Generative Somatics lineage).
-Anjali also serves directly with untapped BIPOC students, those unhoused, and those in recovery by providing coaching, counseling & series workshops.
+Anjali Sawhney (she/her/s) is a Certified Integral Life Coach and a trained international Leadership Embodiment Teacher (somatic coaching based on Aikido & Mindfulness).
+Anjali has coached & facilitated somatics & mindfulness workshops in the non-profit, corporate, and educational sectors including the Richmond Community Foundation, California Endowment, UCSF & City of San Francisco.
+Anjali also serves directly with untapped BIPOC students, those unhoused, and those in recovery by providing coaching, counseling & series workshops through various non-profits as well as independently.
+She is currently on the EBMC Program Committee and Leadership Sangha (Board).
+She is passionate about rallying people through community & spirituality as well as street protests for equity & systemic change, is in awe of nature & live music, & on rare occasions is allowed to groove with her children, Aanika and Jai.

 Antoinette González